Lithuanian Soviet Socialist Republic: Occupation and annexation

 While Germany was conducting its military campaign in Western Europe in May and June 1940, the USSR invaded the Baltic states.
 On 14 June 1940, an ultimatum was served to Lithuania on the alleged grounds of abduction of Red Army troops.
 The ultimatum said Lithuania should remove officials that the USSR found unsuitable (the Minister of the Interior and the Head of the Security Department in particular), replace the government, and allow an unlimited number of Red Army troops to enter the country.
 The acceptance of the ultimatum would have meant the loss of sovereignty, but Soviet foreign minister Vyacheslav Molotov declared to diplomat Juozas Urbšys that, whatever the reply may be, "troops will enter Lithuania tomorrow nonetheless".
 The ultimatum was a violation of every prior agreement between Lithuania and the USSR and of international law governing the relations of sovereign states.

 The last session of the government of the Republic of Lithuania was called to discuss the ultimatum, with most members in favour of accepting it.
-On 15 June, President Smetona left for the West, expecting to return when the geopolitical situation changed, leaving Prime Minister Antanas Merkys in Lithuania.
+On 15 June, President Antanas Smetona left for the West, expecting to return when the geopolitical situation changed, leaving Prime Minister Antanas Merkys in Lithuania.
+Before his departure, Smetona transferred most presidential duties to Merkys.
+Under the constitution, the prime minister became acting president whenever the president was unable to carry out his duties.

 Meanwhile, the 8th and 11th armies of the USSR, comprising a total of 15 divisions, crossed the border.
 Flying squads took over the airports of Kaunas, Radviliškis, and Šiauliai.
 Regiments of the Red Army disarmed the Lithuanian military, took over its assets, and supported local communists.
+On 16 June, Merkys announced in a national radio broadcast that he had deposed Smetona, and was now president in his own right.
+On 17 June, the cabinet resolved that Smetona had effectively abandoned his post by leaving the country and confirmed Merkys as president without any qualifiers.